brianwisti/rgb-brain-hugo/site/content/post/2019/12/dwim-is-consistent.md

 DWIM can be surprising to those unfamiliar with this approach.
 But it’s not guessing.

 The points about consistency and ambiguity are solid.
-The [card/Zen of Python](../../../card/Zen%20of%20Python.md) can be applied with slight modifications to all programming.
+The [Zen of Python](../../../card/Zen%20of%20Python.md) can be applied with slight modifications to all programming.
 Just remember that "obvious" is different in different languages.